vk2sh/Websearch-AI/README.md

 ⚡ Fast & Lightweight – Optimized for speed and performance

-💬 Natural Language Queries – Ask questions the way you spea this link you can try
+💬 Natural Language Queries – Ask questions the way you speak

+   this link you can try

 # https://websearch-ai.vercel.app/